Introduction to Jung's method of resolution of singularities

 \begin{theorem} Let $X$ be a real algebraic set and $O$ a point of $X$.
 Then the link of $O$ in $X$ has even Euler characteristic. \end{theorem}

 The \emph{link} of $O$ in $X$ is, by definition, the boundary of a regular neighborhood of $O$ in $X$, obtained by intersecting $X$ with a sufficiently small ball centered at $O$, after having embedded $X$ in an ambient euclidean space.
 In our case, consider as a point $O$ the opposite of $P$ on the cross-cap.
-The link of $O$ is homeomorphic to an $\infty$-shaped curve, whose Euler characteristic is equal to $-1$.
+The link of $O$ is homeomorphic to an $\infty$-{\em shaped} curve, whose Euler characteristic is equal to $-1$.
 By Sullivan's theorem, this shows that a real algebraic surface containing the cross-cap must contain also other points in the neighborhood of $O$.
 In this way, one understands better the presence of the ``stick'' getting out of $O$.

 There is a famous surface in the real 3-dimensional space, whose topology captures precisely the local topology of the surface (\ref{eqcrosscap}) in the neighborhood of the point $O$.
-It is called \emph{Whitney's umbrella}, and has for equation:
+It is called \emph{Whitney's umbrella}, and is defined by the equation:

 {\tt }